chuckkanoy/Dungeons/README.md

 # Dungeons
-This a arcade dungeon crawler type of game.
+This an arcade dungeon crawler type of game.

 ## Intallation
 If you do not have python installed on your computer, you can download it here: [Python](https://www.python.org/downloads/)<br/>